celo-org/celo-blockchain/consensus/istanbul/backend/announce.md

 ### Full node (non validator) Spec

-#### Peer handshake

-During an inbound peer connection, the remote peer can send an [enodeCertificateMsg] to identify itself as a validator.
-This allows for preferential treatment for the p2p connection.

 #### Peer registered

-When a peer is registered, all highest known version certificates should be sent to the registered peer in a [versionCertificatesMsg].
+When a peer is registered, the whole version table should be sent to the peer in a [versionCertificatesMsg].

 #### Handling [queryEnodeMsg]